ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 2. In the file menu select Save All
 3. In the "Source Control" pane, review the changes you made to the file.
 4. Enter a commit message that describes the changes you made.
 5. Click the checkmark icon to commit the changes.
+If you get an error about "user.email" and "user.name" not being set, do the following.

+1. Open PowerShell and type:
+   1. `cd "C:\Program Files\Git\bin"`
+   2. `git config --global user.name "< your name >`
+   3. `git config --global user.email "< your email address >"`
+7. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.
+8. If you are prompted, log into GitHub to authenticate.

-6. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.
+7. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.

 ## Update the Ansible Control Host